2019 Twin Cities Baroque Instrumental Program

 Harpsichord • Fortepiano • Cello • Viola da Gamba • Traverso • Violin • Harpsichord maintenance

 JULY 29–AUGUST 4, 2019 • Now accepting applications!

 To inquire about merit-based scholarships write to email@example.com

 The Twin Cities Baroque Instrumental Program offers advanced students and young professionals unique opportunities to study and perform with some of the world's most respected international artists in early music.
-Held at the University of Minnesota School of Music, this program provides world-class instruction in an engaging environment.
+Held at The Saint Paul Conservatory of Music, this program provides world-class instruction in an engaging environment.

 NON-PARTICIPATING AUDITORS • Non-participating auditors are welcome to observe any activity of the program for $50/day.
 An application is not necessary to audit.
 Click here to register anytime.

 HOUSING • Large, beautiful apartments 4 blocks from the workshop location from Sunday July 28th through Monday August 5th.

 Single occupancy $550 • Double occupancy (shared room and shared queen-sized bed) $300 per person